The Empire Strikes Back: Context

 Industry professionals expected comedies and positive entertainment to dominate theaters in 1980 because of low morale in the United States caused by an economic recession.
 This generally increased theatrical visits as audiences sought escapism and ignored romantic films and depictions of blue-collar life.
-A surge of interest in science fiction following Star Wars led to many low-budget entries in the genre attempting to profit by association and big-budget entries such as Star Trek: The Motion Picture and The Black Hole, both released just months before The Empire Strikes Back.
+A surge of interest in science fiction following Star Wars led to many low-budget films in the genre attempting to profit by association, as well as big-budget films such as Star Trek: The Motion Picture and The Black Hole, both released just months before The Empire Strikes Back.
 Sequels were not expected to perform as well as their originals, and there were low expectations for merchandising.
 Even so, tie-in deals were arranged with Coca-Cola, Nestlé, General Mills, and Topps collectibles.
+Fox's market research showed 60% of those interested in Empire were male.

 Fox was confident in the film and spent little money on advertising, taking out small advertisements in newspapers instead of full-page spreads.
-The studio's market research showed 60% of those interested in the film were male.
-Lucasfilm set up a telephone number allowing callers to hear a message from cast members.
+With public excitement for Empire mounting, Lucasfilm set up a telephone number which allowed callers to hear a message from cast members.
 Fox demanded a minimum 28-week appearance in theaters, although 12 weeks was the norm for major films.
 Estimates suggested Empire needed to earn $57.2 million to be profitable, after marketing, distribution, and loan interest costs.

 Credits and title

 As with Star Wars, Lucas wanted to place all of the crew credits at the end of the film to avoid interfering with the opening.
-The Writers Guild of America (WGA) and Directors Guild of America (DGA) had allowed this for the first film because Lucas directed and it opened with the logo for his namesake Lucasfilm, but for Empire they refused to allow Kershner or the first and second unit directors to be credited only at the end, fined Lucas $250,000 when he ignored them and tried to have the film removed from theaters.
-Because Lucas had followed the laws relevant to the United Kingdom where it was produced, the DGA was unable to sanction him and instead fined Kershner $25,000.
-Lucas paid his fine but was so frustrated that he left the WGA, DGA, and Motion Picture Association, which restricted his ability to write and direct future films.
+The Writers Guild of America (WGA) and Directors Guild of America (DGA) had allowed this for the first film, because Lucas was the director and the film opened with the logo for his namesake Lucasfilm.
+For Empire, however, they refused to allow Kershner or the second unit director to be credited only at the end.
+When Lucas ignored the Guilds' demands, they fined him $250,000 and tried to have the film removed from theaters.
+Because Lucas had followed the relevant laws in the United Kingdom, where Empire was produced, the DGA was unable to sanction him and instead fined Kershner $25,000.
+Lucas paid Kershner's fine, but was so frustrated that he left the WGA, the DGA, and the Motion Picture Association, actions which restricted his ability to write and direct future films.

-The Hollywood Reporter leaked the film's title in January 1978; it was officially announced in August.
+The Hollywood Reporter leaked the title of The Empire Strikes Back in January 1978, and the title was officially announced in August.
 The opening crawl identified the film as Star Wars: Episode V — The Empire Strikes Back, establishing Lucas's plan to make a nine-part Star Wars series.
 Star Wars was also renamed Episode IV — A New Hope.
 Roger Kastel designed the theatrical poster.